webdoc/template/README.md

 <p>A front-end development framework</p>

+<blockquote>It is super brilliant!
+It is really simple to work with your framework.
+I am really your fan ;) – Dmitri Dudin</blockquote>

 <h2>Popdowns, dropdowns, tabs and slides</h2>

 <p>Popdowns, dropdowns, tabs and slides are class-based animated elements.
 When they are visible, they have the class <code>active</code>.</p>